 Because the shelter is a stressful environment for any animal, we urge

 you to place your pet privately whenever possible.
 Our shelter has an

 incredibly successful adoption percentage, but the sad reality is that

 some animals remain at our shelter for many months waiting for a new home.

-LOW-COST SPAY/NEUTER CLINIC (Open to any pet owner.
-The pet does not have to be adopted from the DCSPCA to use the clinic)
+LOW-COST SPAY/NEUTER CLINIC for house cats, feral cats and Pit Bull/ Pit Bull mix dogs.
+Open to any pet owner.
+The pet does not have to be adopted from the DCSPCA to use the clinic.

 Do you need a speaker for your club or organization?

 Call (845) 454-5345 ext 103 or e-mail us at email@example.com to schedule a date.

 We are available for speaking engagements in schools or to groups, clubs and troops.
 Through our PAWS program (Proper food, Attention, Water, and Shelter) for school children, we will come to your classroom with one of our four legged friends and speak about the tender loving care of our wonderful and special pets.
 Programs that enable the children to help the homeless animals of the DCSPCA can be arranged.